centreon/centreon-documentation/versioned_docs/version-24.10/releases/lifecycle.md

 </TabItem>
 <TabItem value="Until version 24.04" label="Until version 24.04">

+## Version numbers

+Releases of Centreon are named according to the year and period of delivery:
+XX.04 for the spring release, and XX.10 for the fall release.
+For example, Centreon 21.04 was released in spring 2021.
+All modules and components of the Centreon software suite use the same version numbers.

+## Release frequency

 Centreon delivers two releases per year.
 The first will occur in the spring and will be major (including new products or features as well as larger architecture changes), while the second will be in the fall and will be minor (including primarily enhancements and fixes to existing features).
 Between these two, Centreon will regularly deliver minor updates (versioned YY.MM.NN), including security/vulnerability fixes, bug fixes and enhancements to the software.